openenclave/openenclave/docs/DesignDocs/SGX_EMM.md

 **Modify Page Attributes**

-The EMM clients may call sgx_mm_modify/sgx_mm_modify_ex to request permissions and/or page type changes for pages in existing allocations.
+The EMM clients may call sgx_mm_modify_permissions/sgx_mm_modify_type to request permissions or page type changes for pages in existing allocations.

 ## Notes on Internal Design ##